ori-drs/field_local_planner/README.md

   doi={10.1109/LRA.2022.3143196}}
 ```

-If additionally you also use the FALCO local planner, cite:
+If additionally you also use the FALCO local planner, please cite:
 > Zhang, J, Hu, C, Chadha, RG, Singh, S. Falco: Fast likelihood-based collision avoidance with extension to human-guided navigation.
 J Field Robotics.
 2020; 37: 1300– 1313.

 ```bibtex